vmware/powershell-module-for-vmware-cloud-foundation-password-management/docs/documentation/functions/Update-VcenterRootPasswordExpiration.md

 ## Description

-The `Update-VcenterRootPasswordExpiration` cmdlet configures the `root` user password expiration policy of a vCenter Server.
+The `Update-VcenterRootPasswordExpiration` cmdlet configures the `root` user password expiration policy of a vCenter instance.

 The cmdlet connects to SDDC Manager using the `-server`, `-user`, and `-pass` values:

 - Validates that network connectivity and authentication is possible to SDDC Manager
-- Validates that network connectivity and authentication is possible to vCenter Server
+- Validates that network connectivity and authentication is possible to vCenter
 - Configures the `root` user password expiration policy

 ## Examples